 IT Services has published extensive information to educate students about the value of installing and updating virus and spyware protection software.
 Miami provides virus and spyware protection software free of charge to students and highly recommends that students living in residence halls use it to protect their computers and the Miami network.

 The Search function available from the university's homepage and the search options available from the myMiami site provide easy access to contact information for any member of the University community.
 You can also find this information in the Miami Directory.
-Students who wish to exclude data from public access may notify the Office of the Registrar.
+Students who wish to exclude data from public access must notify the Office of the Registrar in writing.

 Information on events, social activities, and services can be obtained from the following sources: